JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 ## Simple FM Spectrum

-Although the spectrum of FM synthesis is quite complex, its structure is very straightforward.
+Although FM synthesis timbres sound quite complex, their spectrum structure is very straightforward.
 The partials are centered around the carrier frequency $f_C$ and spaced by the modulator frequency $f_M$.

 You can see exactly how it looks in the frequency domain in this figure.